 Ao no Exorcist

 The coat and the pants were made from the same fabric, using patterns found on magazines that resembled the basic shape I wanted them to have and then modified for better fitting and shape.
 For the coat and rolled up part of the sleeves, the collar has very thick interfacing on both sides to it actually stands up and give that crazy shape (not seen in this picture, but on others).
 The skull buttons were bought on etsy.
-The tearing on the bottom was done by sketching on the coat once it was ready and then cutting it with a soldering tool (thank you Yaya Han for posting that technique!!).
+The tearing on the bottom was done by sketching on the coat once it was ready and then cutting it with a soldering tool (thank you Yaya Han for posting that technique!!) and simply cut and burnt with a kitchen torch.
 The diamond pattern on the pants was hand painted with fabric paint, using templates made from masking tape.
 The same fabric paint was used for the ocre stripes on the tie (they were originally green)

 For the gloves and socks/thighs I bought two pairs of white dancing thighs (they have thicker material than regular nylon thighs) and dyed them green (so they would be the same color), then used one of the pairs to make the gloves by sewing around my hand and then cutting off irregularly the fingers.
 Twinzik have a great tutorial/thingy on how to make this